bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 Look at that!
 Our first customer.
 When Netcat makes the TCP connection, our listener will return a tuple that holds the socket stream and its address.
-Since we want to handle many connections at once (lot's of people are going to be chatting, I can't wait!), we'll create a task for each one with `tokio::spawn`.
+Since we want to handle a lot of connections at once (lot's of people are going to be chatting, I can't wait!), we'll create an async task for each one with `tokio::spawn`.
-The stream data ownership will be passed to the async block given to `spawn`.
+The stream and addr ownerships will be passed to the async block given to `spawn`.
 That's what `move` does.
 Then we await the `handle_stream` function.

 ```rust